Qatars Al-Attiyah Wins First Dakar Special - UrduPoint

 The 333-kilometre loop around northern Saudi Arabia saw several competitors suffer navigational difficulties, resulting in large time gaps.

-Record 14-time Dakar winner Stephane Peterhansel, nicknamed "Monsieur Dakar", lost a lot of time after a puncture to his Audi.
+Record 14-time Dakar winner Stephane Peterhansel, nicknamed "Monsieur Dakar", lost a lot of time after losing a wheel of his Audi.

+The Frenchman could now decide to withdraw from the race after having to wait for six hours for assistance.

+Loeb is now 12mins and 44secs behind Al-Attiyah in the early standings after battling back from a difficult start which saw his car suffer two punctures.

+"It really wasn't simple, we messed up and started with two punctures before the neutralisation," he said.
+"There was no room for error in the second part."
+"The first part of the day dented our confidence, but everything turned out fine," he added.

-Australian Daniel Sanders extended his early lead in the bikes category, beating Chilean Pablo Quintanilla by 3mins and 7secs on Sunday.
+Australian Daniel Sanders extended his early advantage in the bikes category, beating Chilean Pablo Quintanilla by 3mins and 7secs on Sunday.

+"In the end, a lot of guys got lost and, luckily, we got onto the right track," said Sanders.

+"It was a good, strong finish.
+I just didn't push too much at the start, just gave it a nice rhythm, and at the end I tried to open as much as I could."